georggr/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

 > I assume you have already downloaded and installed the [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) on your Pi.

-> Make sure you have extended your disk before performing any step from below.
+> Check first if you Pi has ample storage space before proceeding further.
+You can that by issuing the command $ df-h on the console

 # Step 1: